opendatasoft/ods-documentation/content/reference-documentation/publishing/transforming_datasets/article.md

 This processor uses French INSEE code to produce a geo coordinate.

 #### Convert Degrees
-This processor converts a degrees, minutes, seconds geo coordinate to a WSG84 coordinate.
+This processor converts a degrees, minutes, seconds geo coordinate to a standard geo coordinate.

 The following formats can be converted: